porat-ah/oop/README.md

 ------------------------------------

-A java implementation of BFS Algorithm, for finding if an undirectional graph is connected.
+A java implementation of BFS Algorithm, for finding if an undirected graph is connected.
 The implementation was ispired by the youtube video :
 "Breadth First Search Algorithm | Shortest Path | Graph Theory" made by "WilliamFiset".